 Strategies with this rating are likely to work, but further research is needed to confirm effects.
 These strategies have been tested more than once and results trend positive overall.

 Health factors shape the health of individuals and communities.
 Everything from our education to our environments impacts our health.
 Modifying these clinical, behavioral, social, economic, and environmental factors can influence how long and how well people live, now and in the future.

 Farmers’ Market Nutrition Programs (FMNP) are part of the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and the Senior Nutrition Program.
-These programs provide participating women, children, and seniors with coupons for fresh, locally grown fruits and vegetables that can be redeemed at farmers markets and produce stands, or can support shares in community supported agriculture.
+These programs provide participating women, children, and seniors with vouchers for fresh, locally grown fruits and vegetables that can be redeemed at farmers markets and produce stands, or can support shares in community supported agriculture.
 The federal WIC FMNP benefit ranges from $10 to $30 per year1, and the federal Senior FMNP benefit ranges from $20 to $50 per year2; some states supplement these amounts.

 Increased access to fruits & vegetables

 Our evidence rating is not based on these outcomes, but these benefits may also be possible: